TexTailor: Inference-Time Textual Guidance Tailoring for Multimodal Diffusion Transformers: Introduction

-To identify each block's detailed role and functionality, this paper conducts a comprehensive analysis of the internal cooperation of MMDiT blocks and their interactions with text conditions.
-Specifically, we first construct dedicated prompts for each attribute (\emph{i.e.,} color, amount, spatial relationships) and quantify the influence of three popular MMDiT-based models (SD3.5, FLUX, Qwen Image) by: 1) \textit{removing} specific blocks to assess their individual contributions; 2) \textit{disabling} block-level textual conditions to test semantic understanding; and 3) \textit{enhancing} textual hidden-states of different blocks to investigate their potential to refine the coherence and detail of synthesized outputs.
-Through these analysis, we reveal \emph{several significant findings}: First, semantic information appears in earlier blocks and fine-grained details are rendered in later blocks.
-Interestingly, different blocks appear to prefer certain semantic attributes, \emph{e.g.,}, earlier blocks handle spatial relations and colors, while relatively later blocks influence amount (as shown by the results in Sec.~\ref{sec:analysis}).
-Second, removing blocks is less disruptive than disabling conditions, indicating MMDiT models rely more on conditional guidance and are robust to removing blocks.
-Last, enhancing textual representations of selective blocks could improve overall text alignment without compromising synthesis quality.
-These insights clearly clarify the efficacy and interactions of MMDiT components, guiding further optimization and improvements across applications.
+To identify each block's detailed role and functionality, we first develop a systematic automatic pipeline to probe the internal cooperation of MMDiT blocks and their interactions with text conditions.
+Our pipeline involves two main stages: For the first stage, we construct a dedicated prompt set covering representative attributes including color, shape, and spatial relationship.
+These prompts are used to generate images from three popular MMDiT-based models (SD3.5, FLUX, Qwen Image).
+Then, we quantify the influence of block-wise interactions on the output images with perceptual (\emph{i.e.,} DINOv2~\cite{dinov2_oquab}) and semantic scores (\emph{i.e.,} CLIP Score~\cite{CLIP_radford2021learning}), as well as VQA results from general MLLMs (\emph{i.e.,} Qwen-VL~\cite{qwen25VL_bai2025}) Specifically, we probe block-wise interactions and collaboration via: 1) \textit{removing} specific blocks to assess their individual contributions; 2) \textit{disabling} block-level textual conditions to test semantic understanding; and 3) \textit{enhancing} textual hidden-states of different blocks to investigate their potential to refine the coherence and detail of synthesized outputs.
+Through these analysis, we reveal \emph{several insightful findings}: First, semantic information appears in earlier blocks, while fine-grained details are rendered in later blocks.
+As illustrated by the enlarged details in Fig.~\ref{fig:analysis_overall}, different attributes exhibit similar behaviors across various blocks, suggesting that a unified enhancement strategy can be applied to all attributes.
+Second, removing certain blocks is less disruptive than disabling corresponding textual conditions, indicating MMDiT-based models' stronger reliance on conditional guidance and their robustness to removing individual blocks.
+Last but not least, enhancing textual representations of selective blocks could improve overall text alignment without compromising synthesis quality.
+These insights provide a better understanding towards the efficacy and interactions of different components within the MMDiT architecture, guiding further optimization and improvements in various applications.
+Capitalizing on these observations, we propose \method, a novel inference time textual guidance enhancement framework to improve the text alignment of text-to-image, facilitate image editing, and accelerate model inference within MMDiT-based models.
+Concretely, after identifying each block's contribution to the specific semantic attributes of output images, we can strategically enhance the text-visual interactions of these blocks to optimize the text alignment.
+Moreover, a token-level tailoring strategy is further designed to improve the interactions of key textual tokens of specific attributes.
+As shown in Fig.~\ref{fig:attnmap_showcase}, the textual-visual interactions after enhancing present improved adherence of given prompts, leading to more satisfactory output.
+Regarding editing tasks, we can similarly attach higher importance to specific blocks that manage certain semantic attributes, such as ``color'' and ``count'', ensuring that edits are accurately and effectively performed.
+Additionally, we could accelerate the inference process by skipping blocks that are less critical for semantic understanding, thus streamlining computations while preserving synthesis quality.
+Together, our framework facilitates efficient, precise, and generalizable model performance across different tasks without requiring additional training.
+Extensive results demonstrate that our method significantly advances the model performance across various baselines (SD3.5, FLUX, and Qwen-Image), benchmarks (GenEval~\cite{geneval_ghosh2023}, T2I-Combench~\cite{t2i_compbench_huang2023t2i}) and metrics (CLIP-Score~\cite{CLIP_radford2021learning}, Human-Preference Score~\cite{HPSV2_wu2023human}, Aesthetic Score~\cite{laion_aesthetic_2022}), as well as different tasks (generation, editing, and acceleration), consistently showing the effectiveness and generalizability of our method.